-Become the healthiest version of yourself with the best fitness apps
+Enjoy a better and healthier you with the best fitness apps for Android

 Another tremendous running app

 Runkeeper is my preferred premium running app.
 Though Nike Run Club was our pick for running apps, Runkeeper packs in more features.
-That's to be expected considering its subscription model, whereas NRC is free.
+That's expected considering its subscription model, whereas NRC is free.
 Still, it's hard to go wrong with Runkeeper, and if you're serious about running, it's a great app.

 Strong

 Much like FitNotes and Jefit, Strong is another workout-tracking app.
-This one has more features than our top pick FitNotes, but I found it more cumbersome and not nearly as easy to use.
-In the gym, you oughtn't be spending so much time between sets wrestling with an app just to record your reps.
+This one has more features than our top pick, FitNotes, but I found it more cumbersome and not nearly as easy to use.
+In the gym, you shouldn't spend so much time between sets wrestling with an app just to record your reps.

 Still, Strong is easy on the eyes, and it has built-in support for various weightlifting routines, cardio, and resistance workouts.
 It's lower on this list than FitNotes because of its subscription model.
-It does offer a one-time purchase option for a ridiculous and ludicrous $99 to unlock the full experience.
+It does offer a one-time purchase option for a ridiculous $99 to unlock the full experience.
 Yikes, but at least it's an option.

 Lift all the things